Pillars Of Hercules, W1D 4DF

 There have previously been concerns about the noise level of the music, but this seems to have been sorted out — when DrHyde visited in January 2010 there was bleepy music playing, but it was playing quietly.
 There has in the past been an eccentric DJ on Wednesday evenings, but again this seems to no longer be the case.
 The pub doesn't have a TV.

 Accessibility: It isn't very accessible, really.
-Very little room to manoeuvre, and the toilets are down a narrow staircase (although there is a handrail).
+A step to get in, very little room to manoeuvre, and the toilets are down a narrow staircase (although there is a handrail).